tos-kamiya/distxargs/README.md

 `distxargs` is a easy-to-use parallel execution of cli commands, basically a **distributed version of `xargs -P` **.

-`distxargs` runs cli commands in a parallel way on host computers via ssh.
+* Runs cli commands in a parallel way on host computers via ssh.
+* Selects a host to run a cli command, depending on the number of running process on it at that time (a dynamic scheduling).
-You **can specify a count of max processes for each of host computers**.
+* Can put a distinct limitation of max processes to each host.

 ## Installation